remotestorage/armadietto/README.md

 * Ideally, run your storage inside a container or on a dedicated machine

-If you're using the Redis backend, apply similar access restrictions to the database and to any files containing the database access credentials.
+If you're using the CouchDB or Redis backend, apply similar access restrictions to the database and to any files containing the database access credentials.

+If users are created using CouchDB directly, Armadietto can run without CouchDB admin credentials, reducing your attack surface.

 ## Serving over HTTPS